djinna/docpad.gwenbell.com/src/documents/pages/git.html.md

 ---
-title: Learn
+title: Git
 layout: page
 pageOrder: 4
 ---

-Here's a technology I think has changed the world, but it's pretty underappreciated.
-It's git.
 Git is a version control system.
 Since I've learned git, I won't go back to doing it the hard way.
 It's now a part of my daily process.
-If you want to learn it, but don't want to do it on your own, I can help.

-What I can teach you
+3-5 hour build shop
 --------------------

-+ how to document your work using a git workflow
++ learn how to document your work using a git workflow
-+ how to manage projects across space/time/multiple team members
++ learn how to manage projects across space/time/multiple team members
-+ how to create your own deployables
++ create your own deployables
-+ how to create and merge pull requests
++ learn to create and merge pull requests
-+ the basics of git to get up and running (cloning in, making commits, pushing and pulling)
++ get the basics of git to get up and running (cloning in, making commits, pushing and pulling)

-What We'll Do
+Git party
 -------------

 We get together either in a WebRTC room or in person.
 I demonstrate.
 You practice on your own machine.
 We build and deploy a Node.js app together, from the bare bones.
 If one on one, I tailor the session to your deployment needs.